GLBTQ Legal Advocates & Defenders: Work on marriage equality

-In 1997, GLAD, along with Beth Robinson and Susan Murray filed a lawsuit, Baker v.
+In 1997, GLAD Law, along with Beth Robinson and Susan Murray filed a lawsuit, Baker v.
 Vermont on behalf of three Vermont couples seeking the right to marry.
 On December 20, 1999, The Vermont Supreme Court ruled that same-sex couples must be granted the same legal benefits, protections, and obligations as marriage under Vermont law.
 As a direct result of this decision in 2000 Vermont became the first state to allow same-sex couples to enter a legal relationship equal to marriage, known in Vermont as a civil union.

-In 2003, GLAD received national attention for its work in winning marriage rights for same-sex couples in Massachusetts.
+In 2003, GLAD Law received national attention for its work in winning marriage rights for same-sex couples in Massachusetts.
 In Goodridge v.
 Department of Public Health, it successfully argued before the Massachusetts Supreme Judicial Court that to restrict marriage to heterosexual couples was a violation of the state constitution.
-In October 2008, GLAD won marriage rights for same-sex couples in Connecticut with a decision of the Supreme Court of Connecticut in Kerrigan v.
+In October 2008, GLAD Law won marriage rights for same-sex couples in Connecticut with a decision of the Supreme Court of Connecticut in Kerrigan v.
 Commissioner of Public Health.

-On November 18, 2008, the fifth anniversary of Goodridge, GLAD, working with other statewide groups, launched a project called the "Six by Twelve" campaign that aimed to bring same-sex marriage to all six New England states by 2012.
+On November 18, 2008, the fifth anniversary of Goodridge, GLAD Law, working with other statewide groups, launched a project called the "Six by Twelve" campaign that aimed to bring same-sex marriage to all six New England states by 2012.
 The campaign aimed to make New England a "marriage equality zone."
 The campaign worked primarily through state legislatures and hoped to provide a road map for the rest of the country in 2012.
 Within six months, same-sex marriage laws were passed in three more states, but the Maine law was repealed by the voters on November 3, 2009.
-After this decision by the voters, along with a coalition of other civil rights groups, GLAD proceeded with a two-year public education campaign in Maine.
-On June 30, 2011, EqualityMaine and GLAD announced plans to place a voter initiative in support of same-sex marriage on Maine's November 2012 ballot.
+After this decision by the voters, along with a coalition of other civil rights groups, GLAD Law proceeded with a two-year public education campaign in Maine.
+On June 30, 2011, EqualityMaine and GLAD Law announced plans to place a voter initiative in support of same-sex marriage on Maine's November 2012 ballot.
 The voter initiative passed, making Maine the first state to legalize same sex marriage through a ballot vote.
 On May 2, 2013, the "Six by Twelve" campaign came to a close when Rhode Island's legislature passed a bill allowing same-sex couples to marry and Governor Lincoln Chafee signed it into law.